mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 Whenever the button is clicked, Svelte executes the `onclick()` function, which in turn updates the value of the `name` state variable.
 Since `name` was declared with `$state`, Svelte automatically updates the DOM whenever its value changes.

 > [!NOTE]
 > In Svelte 5, event handlers are treated as standard properties.
 While you can use shorthand property syntax like `{onclick}`, consider using more descriptive function names for better code readability.
-For example, `handleClick` or `toggleName` would be more descriptive than just`onclick`.
+For example, `handleClick` or `toggleName` would be more descriptive than just `onclick`.

-### Inspecting `+layout.svelte`: The Entry Point of Our App
+### Creating `+layout.svelte`: The Entry Point of Our App

 In SvelteKit, the concept of an entry point shifts from a single main.js file to a file-based routing system that utilizes layout and page components.
 The +layout.svelte file is a key component in this system, defining the layout for a specific route or group of routes.
 A minimal +layout.svelte file might look like this: